gonicolas12/hangman_web/README.md

-# Hangman Game in Go
+# Hangman Web

 ## Overview
-Welcome to the Hangman game in Go!
+Welcome to the Hangman game !
 This classic word-guessing game challenges players to guess a word by suggesting letters within a certain number of guesses.

 ## Installation
 1. Clone the repository.